oemof/tespy/doc/using_tespy.rst

     my_plant = nwk.network(fluids=fluid_list)

 On top of that, it is possible to specify a unit system and value ranges for the networks variables.
 If you do not specify these, TESPy will use SI-units.
-The specification of the value range is used to improve convergence stability.
+The specification of the value range is used to improve convergence stability, in case you are dealing with fluid mixtures, e. g. using a combustion chamber.

 .. code-block:: python